15 Tips for a Minimalist Workspace at Home (Calm, Not Sterile)

 These tools can replace physical clutter with a streamlined digital approach.
 Your notes and documents are neatly stored on your devices or in the cloud, accessible whenever you need them.

-Think about using digital calendars instead of paper ones.
-Appointments, tasks, and deadlines can all be organized electronically.
 No more sticky notes covering your desk; everything is in one place.
 If you’re worried about forgetting without the bright stickies, then reminders and notifications are your friends.

-8. Minimal office supplies
+8. Minimal Office Supplies

-What if you only had what you truly need on your desk – your computer, a notepad, and a pen?
+What if you only had what you truly need on your desk: your computer, a notepad, and a pen?
 What would that look like?
-By sticking to the essentials (whatever that looks like for you), you create a workspace that's functional and free from distractions.

 9. Natural Light